|Best for families||Chefman Electric Smokeless Indoor Grill||SEE IT||

 A great way to make breakfast.

 An efficient indoor grill gives you a whole new, safe way to cook inside your kitchen.
 From flipping perfect burgers to searing mouth-watering steak, the best indoor grill gives you the power and glory of an outdoor grill, with none of the hassle.
 No propane tanks to fill.
 No charcoal light.
 No wood pellets to buy.
 The electric indoor grill is ready to use every day, rain or shine.
 These convenient cookers are easy to store, easy to use, and easy to clean.
 Perfect for tiny apartments, an indoor model can be set up practically anywhere.
 With new temperature controls and cooking features, you have a wide variety of ways to prepare food.
 Come in out of the rain and stop losing hotdogs in the dark—the best indoor grill is a safe and simple way to cook traditional backyard food (and breakfast) in the comfort of home.

 - Best overall: Ninja Foodi AG301 5-in-1 Indoor Electric Countertop Grill

 - Runner: Hamilton Beach Electric Indoor Searing Grill

 - Best for breakfast: Cuisinart GR-4NP1 5-in-1 Griddler

-- Great for for big families: Chefman Electric Smokeless Indoor Grill
+- Best for big families: Chefman Electric Smokeless Indoor Grill

 - Best budget: George Foreman Grill and Panini Press